ziwon/falcon-rest-api/README.md

 Deploy
 =====
-You might need to set `APP_ENV` enviroenment variable to load `conf/live.ini` configuration before deploying
+You need to set `APP_ENV` environment variables before deployment.
+You can set LIVE mode in Linux/Heroku as follows.

 Linux
 ------
-To run in live mode
+In Linux, just set `APP_ENV` to run in live mode.
 ```shell
 export APP_ENV=live
 ./bin/run.sh start